kajaleaditi7-hub/Student-Grade-Checker/README.md

 # 🎓 C++ Grade Checker

-A simple beginner-friendly C++ program that checks a student's marks and displays their grade using if-else statements.
+A simple C++ program that checks a student's marks and displays their grade using if-else statements.

 ## 📊 Grading System